IntersectAustralia/hcsvlab-docs/WebAppDevSetup.md

     $ createuser -sP hcsvlab # use hcsvlab as password

 ###Clone HCSVLab
+If Ruby Version Manager is not already installed on the development environment follow the instructions at https://rvm.io/rvm/install

 **In Ubuntu and Mac OS X**

     $ rvm install ruby-2.1.4